 It’s all based on the 36 questions a psychologist devised over 20 years ago to grow communication and understanding between a couple – he actually used it to make 2 strangers fall in love in his laboratory.

-Sit down with your special person and this app, make yourselves comfortable and work through its list of throught-provoking, bridge-building questions.
+Sit down with your special person and this app, make yourselves comfortable and work through its list of thought-provoking, bridge-building questions.
 By number 36 you might just have found a whole new level of connection.
 Sigh <3.

 Up your focus: Elevate